tiago7melo/NitroCppTest-TiagoMelo/README.md

 # NitroCppTest-TiagoMelo
-CLI app that will find intersections of Axis-aligned rectangles given a JSON describing a canvas of potentially overlapping rectangles.
+CLI app that will intersect axis aligned rectangles given a JSON file that describes a canvas of potentially intersecting rectangles.

 # TODO: Please include sources for any such libraries in your repo or include steps to get them automatically as part of your build script, project, solution, etc. Don’t overdo the use of third party libraries.